pixeldroid/lsdoc/README.md

     $ rake cli:install

-this will build the lsdoc library, install it and the ghpages-template in the currently configured sdk, build the command line tool and install it on the path
+this will build the lsdoc library, install it in the currently configured sdk, build the command line tool and install it on the path

 ### running tests